sassoftware/devsascom-rest-api-samples/DecisionManagement/subjectContacts.md

 #### <a name='has-contacts-last-ten-days'>Find the Number of Contacts for a Subject within a Period of Time</a>

+Here is an example of finding the number of contacts for a subject within a specific period of time.

 If today is 2018-06-13T00:00:00Z, 10 days ago would be 2018-06-03T00:00:00Z.
 If there is one item returned, then the subject has been contacted within the last 10 days.

-The response structure is similar to the response for the "Get the most recent 5 contact records of a subject" example.
+**Note:** The response structure is similar to the response for the [Get the Most Recent Contact Records of a Subject example](#get-five-most-recent-contacts) .
 Therefore, it is omitted.

 **Request**
 ```